Hey, STRONG friends, popping in with a Beauty of Strength fam bam question that came through on my weekly Weight Room Wednesday Q&A.

 Some other reasons to consider taking a break from a diet break aka caloric deficit:

 - High-stress times in your life – like life happening (COVID, divorce a layoff, financial troubles, an illness, injury, to name a few).

 - Please note dieting is a form of stress to the body!

-For how long/how often, that kinda depends too:
+For how long/how often should you take a diet break, that kinda depends too:

 - A great place to start is to take a 1-2 week break every 3-6 weeks.

 - You can also take a 1-week break every 2 weeks or a 1-week break every 4 weeks.